altocodenl/TODIS/readme.md

 - Higher level languages let you focus on data at a human level.
 - Calls can be self-referential: recursion.
 Avoid Whitehead and Russell's mistake.

+#### Loop

+#### Error

 on errors: hickey on systems. error values.

-Height of level is determined by looking who calls who.
-Low level is usually called, high level is usually the caller.
-Levels where you draw lines have sublevels down to a single chip operation.

-side effect as a call that changes what you consider durable data that is somewhere else in the space where the response is written on the caller.
+- Dataspace: access vs control.
+Open access, use control to determine when to block.

+#### Putting the five elements together

 A wise man once joked that his troubles playing football amounted to two things.
 The first was his left leg.
 The second one, his right leg.
-In the same way, the problems with programming languages can be reduced to two:
+In the same way, the problems with programming languages could be reduced to two:
-- The problem with expressions: they are not automatically referenceable from outside of their immediate context.
+- The problem with [expressions](https://en.wikipedia.org/wiki/Expression_(computer_science)): they are not automatically referenceable from outside of their immediate context.
 Pillar 3 solves this by embedding computation in the dataspace, making every call and response explicit and accessible.
-- The problem with statements: they are not data.
+- The problem with [statements](https://en.wikipedia.org/wiki/Statement_(computer_science)): they are not data.
 Pillar 4 addresses this by turning statements into first-class entities within the dataspace, unifying code and data.

+The approach we present here also eliminates any distinction between expressions and statements.
+Both are considered calls, and therefore both have responses.

 not separateness, you choose where to draw the boundaries. example: call to another service with a db, see the three calls. show replacement.
+Height of level is determined by looking who calls who.
+Low level is usually called, high level is usually the caller.

-Read is write. get is a call. consider the data at rest as a queryable surface. there's no data in itself, only data that you can query. a read is a write on the readers end. a transformation that is symmetric in the read and write perhaps.
+Read is write. get is a call. consider the data at rest as a queryable surface. there's no data in itself, only data that you can query. a read is a write on the readers end. a transformation that is symmetric in the read and write perhaps. side effect as a call that changes what you consider durable data that is somewhere else in the space where the response is written on the caller.

-Explain how computation is causal communication, and that causality has intent.

-- Dataspace: access vs control.
-Open access, use control to determine when to block.

 instead of imperative vs procedural: causal. with declarative: you're just making a call that specifies more calls, more high level.
 But even microcode ,the lowest conceivable level of programming, is also declarative, since it's not actually orchestrating the gates and clocks of the CPU to carry out the operations.
 Focus on at which level you're working, which is, what is the message that you send, and the response that you receive.

-if it's not a value, it's a call. and a call eventually returns a value. it is displayed as hashes with @ and =.

 Let's look at a system that has three parts: